AST-Experiments/.github/profile/README.md

-# Welcome to AST Experiements!
+# Welcome to AST Experiments!
-AST Experiements is a collection-related website were you can access my experiemental websites in a single click.
+AST Experiments is a collection-related website were you can access my experiemental websites in a single click.